 Webinars are abundantly useful tools for businesses to use.
-Many data centers and cloud service providers use webinars help to educate and build trust among prospective clients.
-Webinars may also be used to not only start educating and building trust but also to continue educating prospects once they become clients.
+Many data centers and cloud service providers use webinars to help educate and build trust among prospective clients.
+Webinars may also be used to continue educating prospects once they become clients.

 Does your company use webinars to help educate and guide clients and prospects?
 As a cloud service provider, data center, or company that sells to them, webinars are excellent platforms to use to help guide prospects.

-But how are you keeping track of who’s attended your webinar, who missed it, and who watched the recording?
+But how are you tracking who’s attended your webinar, who missed it, and who watched the recording?
 Customer Relationship Management (CRM) software can help you stay on top of the details.

 What is CRM?